CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a

 \subsection{Continuum analysis}

-For this paper, the analysis of these maps is limited to the extraction of the flux density from an angular region of $28''$ centered on the pointing centers of the molecular spectroscopic data.
-The dimension of the extracted region has been decided to match the larger beam size of IRAM 30m in the studied spectral windows (Table~\ref{tab:setup}).
+For this paper, the analysis of these maps is limited to the extraction of the flux density from an angular region of $28~''$ centered on the pointing centers of the molecular spectroscopic data.
+The dimension of the extracted region has been decided to match the larger beam size of IRAM 30 m in the studied spectral windows (Table~\ref{tab:setup}).
 A complete description and a deeper analysis of the NIKA2 observations will be given in a forthcoming paper (Fontani et al. in prep.).

-The column densities of H$_2$, $N_{\text H_2}$ have been derived from the dust continuum emission maps.
+The column densities of H$_2$, $N_{\text H_2}$ were derived from the dust-continuum-emission maps.
 In the scales (and densities) traced by our observations, the thermal dust emission is expected to be optically thin.
 Under this assumption, we can use the following equation to derive $N_{\text H_2}$ from the continuum flux density \cite[e.g.,][]{battersby2011characterizing}:

-where $\gamma$ is the gas-to-dust ratio, $F_\nu$ is the continuum flux density at frequency $\nu$, $\Omega_\text{S}$ is the source solid angle, $\kappa_\nu$ is the dust mass opacity, $T_\text{d}$ is the dust temperature, $\mu_{\text{H}_2}$ is the mean molecular weight for molecular hydrogen assumed 2.8 \citep{kauffmann2008mambo}.
-The H$_2$ column density has been estimated with both a constant gas-to-dust ratio ($\gamma=100$) and a gas-to-dust ratio increasing with the distance from the Galactic center, from \cite{giannetti2017galactocentric} ($\gamma \sim 3000$ at R$_\text{GC} = 23.4$~kpc). $T_\text{d}$ was derived under the assumption of thermal coupling between gas and dust, adopting the excitation temperatures obtained from the molecular line analysis of CH$_3$OH (Table~\ref{tab:sources}) or, for those sources where methanol is not detected, adopting 10.7~K (the average $T_\text{ex}$ from CH$_3$OH).
-The dust mass opacity has been derived at the observed frequencies from the relation $\kappa_{\nu}/\kappa_{\nu_0}=(\nu/\nu_0)^{\beta}$, assuming $\kappa_{\nu_0}=0.899$ at $\nu_0 = 230~$GHz \citep{ossenkopf1994dust}.
-The spectral index $\beta$ was estimated, for each source, from the ratio between the flux densities at the two frequencies observed (150 and 260~GHz) with NIKA2 (Appendix~\ref{NIKA2}).
+where $\gamma$ is the gas-to-dust ratio, $F_\nu$ is the continuum flux density at frequency $\nu$, $\Omega_\text{S}$ is the source solid angle, $\kappa_\nu$ is the dust-mass opacity, $T_\text{d}$ is the dust temperature, and $\mu_{\text{H}_2}$ is the mean molecular weight for molecular hydrogen that is assumed to be 2.8 \citep{kauffmann2008mambo}.
+The H$_2$ column density was estimated with both a constant gas-to-dust ratio ($\gamma=100$) and a gas-to-dust ratio increasing with distance from the Galactic center from \cite{giannetti2017galactocentric} ($\gamma \sim 3000$ at R$_\text{GC} = 23.4$~kpc). $T_\text{d}$ was derived under the assumption of thermal coupling between gas and dust, adopting the excitation temperatures obtained from the molecular line analysis of CH$_3$OH (Table~\ref{tab:sources}) or, for those sources where methanol is not detected, adopting 10.7~K (the average $T_\text{ex}$ from CH$_3$OH).
+The dust-mass opacity was derived at the observed frequencies from the relation $\kappa_{\nu}/\kappa_{\nu_0}=(\nu/\nu_0)^{\beta}$, assuming $\kappa_{\nu_0}=0.899$ at $\nu_0 = 230~$GHz \citep{ossenkopf1994dust}.
+The spectral index, $\beta,$ was estimated, for each source, from the ratio between the flux densities at the two frequencies observed (150 and 260~GHz) with NIKA2 (Appendix~\ref{NIKA2}).